arnaldorocha/100_days_of_code/README.md

 ---

+### ✅ Day 46 - LinkedIn Python Networking Bot
+**Project**: LinkedIn Python Connection Request Bot
+**Description**: Created an automation script to send personalized connection requests on LinkedIn specifically to users who study or work with Python.
+This project was designed to strategically grow a professional network while adhering to good automation practices.
+**Skills Learned**: Web automation with Selenium, WebDriver Manager integration, strategic filtering of profiles, CAPTCHA avoidance via manual login, safe automation limits, custom messaging, and clean, well-commented code structure.

+---

 ### ✅ Day 47 - Internet Speed Monitor Bot
-**Project**: Automated Internet Speed Checker with Twitter Alert **Description**: Created a Python bot that measures internet speed using Speedtest.net and automatically tweets a complaint if the speed is below the contracted value.
+**Project**: Automated Internet Speed Checker with Twitter Alert
+**Description**: Created a Python bot that measures internet speed using Speedtest.net and automatically tweets a complaint if the speed is below the contracted value.
 Helps monitor ISP performance in real-time.
 **Skills Learned**: Web automation with Selenium, dynamic wait handling, secure credential storage with environment variables, Twitter automation, clean code structuring, and error handling for robust execution

 ---

 ### ✅ Day 48 - Instagram Auto-Follow Bot
-**Project**: Automated Instagram Follower Bot **Description**: Built a Python bot using Selenium that logs into Instagram, navigates to a public account’s followers list, scrolls through the modal to load more users, and follows multiple accounts automatically.
+**Project**: Automated Instagram Follower Bot
+**Description**: Built a Python bot using Selenium that logs into Instagram, navigates to a public account’s followers list, scrolls through the modal to load more users, and follows multiple accounts automatically.
 Helps grow an Instagram network by mimicking human interaction safely.
-**Skills Learned**: Web automation with Selenium, dynamic element handling with WebDriverWait and Expected Conditions, safe credential management using environment variables (dotenv), exception handling for pop-ups and click errors, modal scrolling with JavaScript, and proper use of the webdriver_manager for managing ChromeDriver.
+**Skills Learned**: Web automation with Selenium, dynamic element handling with WebDriverWait and Expected Conditions, safe credential management using environment variables (`dotenv`), exception handling for pop-ups and click errors, modal scrolling with JavaScript, and proper use of the `webdriver_manager` for managing ChromeDriver.

 ---

 ### ✅ Day 49 - Web Scraping & Automation with Selenium vs Playwright
-**Project**: Real Estate Data Scraper & Google Forms Automation **Description**: Developed two versions (Selenium and Playwright) of a Python automation script that scrapes property listings (addresses, prices, and links) from a Zillow-clone website using BeautifulSoup.
+**Project**: Real Estate Data Scraper & Google Forms Automation
+**Description**: Developed two versions (Selenium and Playwright) of a Python automation script that scrapes property listings (addresses, prices, and links) from a Zillow-clone website using BeautifulSoup.
 Then, each version fills a Google Form with the extracted data.
 The Playwright version was introduced as an alternative to test performance and stability improvements over Selenium.
 **Skills Learned**:

-HTML parsing with BeautifulSoup
+- HTML parsing with BeautifulSoup

-HTTP headers spoofing to mimic real browsers and avoid bot detection
+- HTTP headers spoofing to mimic real browsers and avoid bot detection

-Selenium automation with XPath selection and input interaction
+- Selenium automation with XPath selection and input interaction

-Playwright setup with asynchronous browser control and built-in wait mechanisms
+- Playwright setup with asynchronous browser control and built-in wait mechanisms

-Dynamic form handling
+- Dynamic form handling

-Comparison of real-world performance between Selenium and Playwright
+- Comparison of real-world performance between Selenium and Playwright

-Collaborative learning (thanks to a recommendation from @emmanuelvmp)
+- Collaborative learning (thanks to a recommendation from @emmanuelvmp)

 ---

 ## 🌟 Goals